FireAndIceFrog/customWorkScheduleApp/memory-bank/testAgent.md

 For now all the doctors/activities etc have a random number associated for the unique contraints.
 The standard right now is to replace `{}` in the feature file data with the random number.

 When writing controllers, use the types defined in the @local/server package.
 It is the exported types from the server itself.

+## Test Commands
+The commands you can use are:
+- npm test
+* Do not provide the test name, you need to run the whole test suite